eyayaw/Ethiopian-Conflict_CNN-International_Coverage/README.md

 ## Goal of this repo

+-   Extract stories–pertaining to the conflict–that CNN published ever
--   Produce a list of CNN’s stories ever since the conflict broke out, November 4, 2020.
+    since the conflict broke out, November 4, 2020.

 ## So far